top of page

 Dreams, Meditations, and Daydreams can be the doorway to past life recalls.

 Past life memories aren’t always unlocked in a formal regression session.
-They can appear when your conscious mind is relaxed and your subconscious has more space
+They can appear when your conscious mind is relaxed, allowing your subconscious to speak freely.
+This often happens during dreams, deep meditation, or even moments when you’re “zoning out.”

-In day-to-day life, the conscious mind acts like a gatekeeper, filtering out what doesn’t feel relevant to the present moment.
-But when that gatekeeper relaxes, the door to your soul’s deeper memories can swing open.
+Your subconscious mind stores everything your soul has experienced—not just from this lifetime, but from others as well.
+In daily life, the conscious mind acts as a gatekeeper, filtering out what doesn’t feel relevant to the present moment.
+However, when that gatekeeper relaxes, the door to your soul’s deeper memories can swing open.

 Woman sleeping; where can I get a past life regression?